Krytic/MyBBWiki/readme.md

 #### Hooking

-Hooks are inserted in various parts of the plugin, all of them are prefixed with "wiki_" so you can easily identify them if you generate a list using something like euantor's [MyBB Hook Finder](https://github.com/euantorano/MyBB-Hook-Finder).
+Hooks are inserted in various parts of the plugin, all of them are prefixed with "wiki_" so you can easily identify them if you generate a list using something like Euan's [MyBB Hook Finder](https://github.com/euantorano/MyBB-Hook-Finder).

 #### Languages

-There are currently no translations of the Wiki, but I will happily accept any contributions.
+Here is a complete list of translations available for MyBB Wiki:

+> English

 #### Upgrades

-Where possible, upgraders will be run automatically.
-We do not, however, save backups of wiki articles for you.
-This must be done with the Import/Export function inside your Admin CP's Wiki module before an upgrade or reinstall.
+Where possible, all upgrade scripts will be run automatically.
+MyBB Wiki does not, however, save backups of wiki articles for you.
+This must be done with the Import/Export function inside your Admin CP's Wiki module and on the article list before an upgrade or reinstall.
 As much as possible is saved in this process.

 Upgrades also reset your settings and categories.
-Exported articles have the category in them and it has not (yet) been tested how the articles react with a non-existant category, but it should be only a minor issue.
+Exported articles have the category in them and it has not (yet) been tested how the articles react with a non-existent category, but it should be only a minor issue.

 ## Usage